digital-land/digital-land.info/application/templates/pages/terms-and-conditions.md

 ## Disclaimer

-While we make reasonable effort to keep our content and data up to date, we do n’t provide any guarantees, conditions or warranties that the information will be:
+While we make reasonable effort to keep our content and data up to date, we don’t provide any guarantees, conditions or warranties that the information will be:

 * current
 * secure